CUPA-mario/pokemon-diary/README.md

     - Step 1: Clone this [Repository](wwhttps://github.com/papaaldrin/pokemon-diary/)
     - Step 2: Open a terminal inside the directory and run `ddev start`
     - Step 3: run `ddev composer install`
+    - Step 4: run `ddevv start` to start DDEV services, link will be generated to access the site on your local machine

 <!-- Todo further information will be added once requirements has been wrapped up -->